jacob-hill90/assessment-4/README.md

 ## Requirements
 - This assessment must be completed using Django.
 - You may use either SQLite3 or PostgreSQL for your database.
 (SQLite3 preferred)
+ - if you use Postgres, please provide some seed dat via Django fixtures

 ## Challenge
 Everyone loves going on Craigslist to find interesting people and interesting items.
 The joy of Craigslist is that it doesn't upgrade itself to stay up to date with the times - it's the same old Craigslist that everyone knows and loves.
 The core schema has also remained relatively unchanged over the years.
 Today, you will build a basic Craigslist CRUD app with nested routes.
 We will call this site: Craigslist Junior.